The Big Picture On a Good Real Estate ROI:

 Cap Rate = Annual NOI / Purchase Price

-Net operating income refers to the rental income minus any operating expenses such as property management fees, insurance premiums, property taxes, vacancy rate, and repairs or maintenance.
+Net operating income is the rental income minus any operating expenses such as property management fees, insurance premiums, property taxes, vacancy rate, and repairs or maintenance.
 It does not include debt service.

 For average annual returns, you just take a mathematical average of the total returns (including both income and profits) divided by the number of years you held the property: